AKCE: SledovaniTV ZDARMA k TESLA MediaBox XA300 » více zde

 Price, Order and Form of Payment

 1) The prices of the goods are listed in the online catalogue.
 The price of the product always corresponds to the price listed in the online catalogue on the day the order is delivered to the Seller.
 The price list of the goods can be found on the website www.inter-sat.cz and is not part of these terms and conditions.

 2) Individual purchase contracts are concluded on the basis of a written order from the Buyer.
 The order is binding for the Seller at the moment of delivery of the order to the Seller.
-The Seller is obliged to confirm the order.
-The deadline for order confirmation is 5 working days from the receipt of the order, with the Seller notifying the Buyer of the order confirmation via electronic communication.
+The Seller is obliged to confirm the order without delay.
+The deadline for order confirmation is 5 working days from the receipt of the order, whereby the Seller shall notify the Buyer of the order confirmation via electronic communication.

 4) The order must contain the following basic elements:

 - business name, registered office of the buyer / name and surname, residence of the buyer in the case of a consumer buyer,